nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 _If you don't have enough services (any status) in WHMCS, create services until you reach SID 101._

+### 📄 MODULE INSTALL & CONFIG:

+Once you have uploaded, activated and made the WHMCS Module available to Administrators, you need to:

+1. WHMCS Admin > Addons > Proxmox VE for WHMCS > Add KVM/LXC Plan/s
+2. WHMCS Admin > Addons > Proxmox VE for WHMCS > Add an IP Pool
+3. WHMCS Admin > Config > Products/Services > New Service

+For now, please use the Manual PDFs as supplementary information, re: ISO files, LXC templates, etc.

 ### 🥽 noVNC CONSOLE TUNNELING:

 To access VNC via WHMCS Client Area, you need to: